ivanclaudf/neuragrid-smarteyes-delivery/docs/database.md

 | created_at  | timestamp    | When the record was created                     |
 | updated_at  | timestamp    | When the record was last updated                |

-Unique index on `code` and `tenant` to ensure provider codes are unique within a tenant.
+Unique index on `code`, `tenant`, and `channel` to ensure provider codes are unique within a tenant for each channel type.

 #### Template